AgnostiqHQ/covalent/doc/source/deployment/index.rst

 .. note::

-   The status of the service can be inspected by ``systemctl status covalent``
+   The status of the service can be inspected by ``systemctl status covalent``.
+The systemd ``daemon-reload`` command must be executed each time a unit file has been modified to notify systemd about the changes

-Optionally, the system can be enabled to start on boot as follows
+The ``covalent.service`` can also be enabled to start on boot via systemd as follows

 .. code:: bash